John Bennett Shaw

 “Our scion, The Brothers Three of Moriarty, met last Thursday in Moriarty, New Mexico.
 It was a memorable event, called by many the best meeting we have ever had.
 Best meaning loudest, wildest, and funniest.
 Crazy too.
 Forty-five members and a dozen townies.
 The locals put on a 30-minute melodrama with Holmes and Watson in Moriarty (a bar of course) 100 years ago.
 Even had bar girls and so on.
 The Mayor (was) also there and participating.
 Our deposits this year included Texas long-horn, Sea Gull and Coyote.
 Fortunately the wind was blowing out.”

 There are so very many friends to thank for their contributions to the Friends of John Bennett Shaw Facebook page, and subsequently to this website.
-Let me mention three (behind the scenes) encouragers without whose assistance this project never would have been possible.
+Let me mention several (behind the scenes) encouragers without whose assistance this project never would have been possible.

 A Special Thank You to these :